 7 Steps To Create A Successful Physician Recruiting Plan

-The purpose of a recruiting strategy is to develop a strategic plan to hire and recruit qualified physicians who are culturally fit for your organization, are empowered to succeed and stay with your organization long-term.
+The purpose of a physician recruiting plan is to put together a strategy to hire and recruit qualified physicians who are culturally fit for your organization, are empowered to succeed and stay with your organization long-term.

 Hiring the right physician(s) from the beginning: